fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

     import FusionCharts from 'fusioncharts/core';
     import FusionMaps from 'fusioncharts/maps';
     import California from 'fusionmaps/maps/es/fusioncharts.california';
-</code></pre>
-<pre><code class="custom-hlc language-javascript">

 > It is mandatory to include the map definition files for all maps that you want to render in your application.
 Unlike the core files that are stored in the **fusioncharts** directory, all map definition files are stored in the **maps/es** directory and are fetched from there.

 </code></pre>
 <button class='btn btn-outline-secondary btn-copy' title='Copy to Clipboard'>COPY</button>
 </div>